Environmental Sustainability and Climate Action

 Our environmental stewardship and climate action work aims to address both the impacts and the causes of climate change, and deliver positive development outcomes for children.
 We work with communities through models such as Regreening Communities to restore the environment, embed disaster risk reduction strategies and promote sustainable agri-food systems.
 We support children and youth to join their communities in advocating for climate action through Citizen Voice and Action, as well as on the international stage at events such as COP.

-They have been telling us for years that things are worsening, that the seasons are unreliable.
-We are working hard to respond to climate change and disasters.
-We are partnering with others to build their resilience and prepare them for crises.
+We partner with communities to build their resilience and prepare them for crises.
 When such events occur, we are ready to help.

 45M